Grmeč factory explosion: The explosion

 The plant was not designed for work with flammable or explosive materials, it was even lacking basic fire protection equipment.
 For that reason, firefighters were ordered to stand near the machine, ready in a case of fire.
 They were immediately killed by the explosion.
 The trial production started around 6 p.m.
 Half an hour later, at 6:30 p.m., a strong explosion was recorded in the plant, probably because of spontaneous ignition of the material.

 No person present in the plant was left uninjured as the concrete roof collapsed.
 The explosion was so powerful that it left a crater more than a meter wide and thirty centimeters deep in the concrete floor.
 The explosion shook whole Zemun and broke windows on nearby buildings.
 The explosion was followed by a fire, but was quickly extinguished.
 The police promptly blocked the plant and whole neighborhood.
 Police and the SDB even prevented the inspectors from the Ministry of Labor from accessing the site.
 The wounded were transported either to the Zemun hospital or the Clinical Centre of Serbia.

 Mayor Nebojša Čović visited the factory soon, but declined to disclose any information regarding the explosion.
 In the evening, the Ministry of Internal Affairs (MIA) issued a statement with the names of ten victims and 12 wounded (one person later died in the hospital, bringing the number of victims to 11).
 The MIA insisted that the cause of the explosion is not known and will be determined later.
 The investigative judge and public prosecutor claimed that the cause of the incident is "a reaction in chemical production that is currently unknown".
-The officials failed to disclose hat one of the victims (Ivica Bešić) was not a Grmeč worker, but worked for "JPL sistems".
+The officials failed to disclose that one of the victims (Ivica Bešić) was not a Grmeč worker, but worked for "JPL sistems".

 The same evening, prime minister Mirko Marjanović sent a letter of condolence to the victims' families in the name of the Government of Serbia.
 Government ministers Leposava Milićević and Branislav Ivković visited the plant in the evening.
 Later, letters of condolence were sent by Serbian president Slobodan Milošević, Yugoslavian president Zoran Lilić and federal prime minister Radoje Kontić.
 On 26 June, the federal government awarded financial assistance to the victims' families, 5000 dinars for every person killed and 2000 for every wounded.
 Financial assistance was also awarded by the municipality, the Grmeč company and the trade union.
 The material damage to the factory was assessed at 20 million dinars, as the plant building and equipment were heavily damaged.'
 27 June, the date of the funeral service was declared a day of mourning in the Municipality of Zemun.